atk4/dsql/docs/expressions.rst

 .. php:method:: __debugInfo()

-    This method will is used to prepare a sensible information about your query when you are executing ``var_dump($expr)``.
+    This method is used to prepare a sensible information about your query when you are executing ``var_dump($expr)``.
 The output will be HTML-safe.

 .. php:method:: debug()